Skip to Content

 hand gluing pom nose to Santa handprint craft

-Now sit back and admire your adorable Santa handprint craft!
+Now sit back and admire your adorable handprint Santa craft!
 Don’t you just love this handprint craft?

 hand holding Santa handprint craft